 + The fledgling North Country Online Farmer's Market operation is another possibility to need all of the same, and delivery "call center".

-+ The Mobile Processing Unit (a more humane, farm-based mobile slaughter facility) will need a base, cold chain facility, and storage unit, as well.
++ The Mobile Processing Unit (a more humane, farm-based mobile slaughter facility - initially for chickens) will need a base, cold chain facility, and storage unit, as well.

 + The Hub will help existing businesses and create opportunities for many more enterprises that may have an interest in sharing an outlet or using a facility for a reasonable rate.